ahuacate/pve-nas/README.md

 A ZFS backend depends heavily on RAM, so you need at least 16GB (Recommend 32GB).
 OMV specifies a minimum of 8GB RAM.

-Our Ubuntu NAS CT requires only 512MB RAM because the ZFS backend is managed by the Proxmox host.
+Our Ubuntu NAS CT requires only 512MB RAM because the LVM or ZFS backend is managed by the Proxmox host.
 In practice, install as much RAM you can get for your hardware/budget.

 ## 1.2.
 ZFS SSD Cache

 ZFS allows for tiered caching of data through the use of memory caches.
 While ZFS cache is optional we recommend the use of ZFS cache.

-With a Ubuntu NAS, cache partitions can be made using PVE host drives or better use dedicated SSD/NVMe disks.
+With a Ubuntu NAS, cache partitions can be made using dedicated SSD/NVMe disks.
 ZFS cache will provide High-Speed disk I/O:

 - ZFS Intent Log, or ZIL, to buffer WRITE operations.
 - ARC and L2ARC are meant for READ operations.